 The header available on the board enables the capability to swap the connection between the onboard DS7505 and an external I2C sensor such as the MAX31875 which is supported by the mobile applications as well.
 A schematic is provided in the appendix that shows how the MAX31875 can be connected to the MAX66242EVKIT board (Figure 3).
 The accuracy of the DS7505 temperature sensor is 0.5°C and the operating voltage is in the range of 1.8V and 3.3V.

-The mobile application is available for both iOS and Android.
+The mobile application is available for both iOS® and Android®.
 It can be found in the Apple App Store and in Google Play for downloading and installation.
 Please search with the "MAX66242 NFC Reader" keyword (Figure 4).
-The application allows the user to send commands through the NFC interface to evaluate the features of the MAX66242.
+The application allows the user to send commands through the NFC interface to evaluate the features of the MAX6624X Devices.

 The mobile application has four main tabs that allow user to switch the focus between distinct features of the MAX66242.
 Each tab covers different functionalities of the MAX66242 as shown in Figures 5, 6, 7, and 8.